itsalexyue/iot-inspector/README.md

 processed data in a Mongo database.
 Finally, it starts a node.js webserver to display the data with a user-friendly interface.

 To analyze IoT devices, associate IoT devices with the WiFi network "Pi3-AP".
-The WiFi password is "strawberry".
+The WiFi password is "raspberry".

 Note that this password is public, so the WiFi network should be considered insecure. **This tool is for research purposes only and should not be used to transmit sensitive data.**